Frequently Asked Questions

 The NCA does not recognize online study.
 Should you choose to study an online LLB, you will be required to complete a minimum of 2-years of in-person study at a Canadian law school in order for your studies to be accredited and receive the Certificate of Qualification, allowing you to approach the Bar.

-Graduates from Canadian universities will generally require a B+ grade or higher.
+Graduates from Canadian universities will generally require a B+ grade or higher to qualify for to study an LLB in the UK.

-Universities of Bristol, Durham, Glasgow, Kings College London, LSE, Nottingham, Oxford, SOAS and UCL all require that you take the LNAT as part of their application to study law.
-Contact an SI-UK consultant to learn more if you wish to apply to one of these universities or if you would like to learn about universities that do not require this test.
+The Universities of Bristol, Durham, Glasgow, Kings College London, LSE, Nottingham, Oxford, SOAS and UCL all require that you take the LNAT as part of their application to study law.
+Contact an SI-UK Consultant to learn more if you wish to apply to one of these universities or if you would like to learn about the many UK Law Schools that do not require this test.

-No LSAT is required to study law in the UK.
+No, the LSAT is not required to study Law in the UK.

 There are many top UK Universities that offer scholarships to Canadian students.
-Contact an SI-UK consultant to learn more about which universities offer scholarships for law students and how much is offered.
+Contact an SI-UK Consultant to learn more about which universities offer scholarships for law students and how much is offered.
+You can also visit our scholarship page for more information.

 Study in UK is able to guide you through the many law schools in the UK.
 We will help you to choose what UK university best suits your academic scores and university needs.
 You can also view which universities offer law courses through our website's course search.

 No, an undergraduate degree is not required to study law in the UK.
 The 3-year LLB is open for direct application for high school.
-If you have completed a Bachelor's degree, you qualify to apply to a 2-year LLB in the UK, which is recognized for accreditation to practice in Canada.
-Contact an SI-UK consultant to explore law school options in the UK.
+If you have completed a Bachelor's degree, you qualify to apply to a 2-year LLB in the UK, recognized for accreditation to practice in Canada.
+Contact an SI-UK Consultant to explore law school options in the UK

 No, taking Canadian Content in the UK will not exempt you from the NCA exam of the same title.
-It does act as a prep course for that exams, so you are prepared to write the NCA exam when you complete your LLB.
+It does act as a prep course for the exams, so you are prepared to write the NCA exam when you complete your LLB

 Mandatory 5 core NCA exams: